ajwills72/rminr/docs/ANOVAplans.md

 ## Data collection
 Data collection works by 5/6 of each student group participating in six experiments.
-For 30min studies, this takes 3 hours plus shifting time, so easily fills two sessions.
+For 30min studies, this takes 3 hours plus shifting time, so easily fills two two-hour session.
 It results in N=25 for each experiment.
 For reasonable power the first data collection should therefore be a within-subject design with a reasonable effect size.
 The second data collection should in some way permit the inclusion of a b/subj effect (even if that's just a cross-experiment